danielbodnar/awesome-stars/README.md

 - [egoist/docute](https://github.com/egoist/docute) - 📚 Effortless documentation, done right.
 - [vuestorefront/vue-storefront](https://github.com/vuestorefront/vue-storefront) - The open-source frontend for any eCommerce.
 Built with a PWA and headless approach, using a modern JS stack.
 We have custom integrations with Magento, commercetools, Shopware and Shopify and total cov
 - [gridsome/gridsome](https://github.com/gridsome/gridsome) - ⚡️ The Jamstack framework for Vue.js
-- [vuegg/vuegg](https://github.com/vuegg/vuegg) - :hatching_chick: vue GUI generator
+- [vuegg/vuegg](https://github.com/vuegg/vuegg) - dnd visual editor - mockups and code in one go!
 - [coreui/coreui-free-vue-admin-template](https://github.com/coreui/coreui-free-vue-admin-template) - Open source admin template based on Bootstrap 5 and Vue 3
 - [14nrv/buefy-shop](https://github.com/14nrv/buefy-shop) - A sample shop built with Nuxt, Stripe, Firebase and Serverless Functions
 - [lusaxweb/vuesax](https://github.com/lusaxweb/vuesax) - New Framework Components for Vue.js 2